mockoon/mockoon.com/content/docs/latest/mockoon-cloud/api-mock-cloud-deployments.md

 - **Visibility**:
   - **Public**: The environment will be accessible to anyone with the URL.
   - **Private**: The environment will be accessible only to users with the URL and the **API key** (see [Instance URL and visibility](#instance-url-and-visibility) below).
+- **Region**: The region where the instance will be deployed.
+You can choose from the available regions in the dropdown list.
+The default region is `US` (Iowa).

 ![deployment dialog{797x286}](docs-img:deploy-environment-dialog.png)